-Grant County Schools Post Observation Reflection Teacher Name: School: Grade Level: Subject: Date of Conference: Date of Observation: Questions for Discussion tes: In general, how successful lesson?
-Did the student le intended for them to learn you know? arn what you If you were able to bring satudent work, what do the reveal about those studen engagement and understa se samples ts' levels of Comment on your classrood procedures, student condu- use of physical space.
-To verify did these contribute to stu- learning? uct and your what extent Did you depart from your l plan?
+Grant County Schools Post Observation Reflection Teach er Name: School: Grade e Level: Subject: Date of Conference: Date of Observation: Ques tions for Discussion Notes: 1.
+In general, how successful was the lesson?
+Did the student learn what you intended for them to learn?
+How do you know?
+2. If you were able to bring samples of student work, what do those samples reveal about those students' levels of engagement and understanding?
+3. Comment on your classroom procedures, student conduct and your use of physical space.
+To what extent did these contribute to student learning?
+4. Did you depart from your lesson plan?
 If so, how, and why?
-Comment on the different your instructional delivery activities, grouping of stud material, and resources). extent were they effective (e.g. ents, To what If you had a chance to tead again to the same group of what would you do differe f students, 7.
-Is there anything you woul specifically note about the
+5. Comment on the different aspects of your instructional delivery (e.g. activities, grouping of students, material, and resources).
+To what extent were they effective?
+6. If you had a chance to teach this lesson again to the same group of students, what would you do differently?
+7. Is there anything you would like to specifically note about the lesson?